-Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable F or Previous Findings Not Corrected or Parti ally Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2017 97 2017-07 6 Comply with 1,500 Hour Rule for Wage Employees N/A DOC/CA Corrective action is ongoing will develop a memorandum to alert all levels of staff of their responsibility to uphold the integrity of the 1,500 hours rule for wage employees.
+Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable ally Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2017 97 2017-076 Comply with 1,500 Hour Rule for Wage Employees N/A - DOC/CA Corrective action is ongoing The DOC Human Resource Manager will develop a memorandum to alert all levels of staff of their responsibility to uphold the integrity of the 1,500 hours rule for wage employees.
 The memorandum will address supervisory accountability for maintaining hours within established thresholds.
-DOC will institute a maximum of 1,450 hours during the wage tracking year (May 1st through DOC until October 12th of 2017, the APA has not determined this finding recurring.
-Due to the complexity of this corrective initiative, additional time is needed to ensure all corrective actions have been completed and are working as expected.
-DOC's HR Director transmitted a memo to the field on January 26th reminding staff to uphold the integrity of the 1,500 rule for wage employees.
-The internal 1,450 threshold issue was addressed and later briefed to executive staff, and subsequently to regional and facility leadership to reinforce its importance.
-The Human Resources Manager will send out quarterly updates to DOC Human Resources Officers to inform them of how many hours their wage employees have worked to date.
-During the last quarter of the tracking year, these reminders will be sent out on a monthly basis.
-This action plan is still a work in progress.
-No Significant Differences.
-2017 105 2017-08 3 Improve Controls Over Building and Grounds Inventory at Fluvanna Correction Center for Women N/A DOC/CA Corrective action is ongoing staff will update the inventory items and ensure the most current purchase amounts are entered.
+DOC will institute a maximum of 1,450 hours during the wage tracking year (May 1st through April 30th) for all wage employees.
+Any individual exception to work beyond the 1,450 hour threshold will require the approval of the respective Deputy Director or their appointed designee.
+Supervisors who allow employees to exceed 1,450 hours will be subject to discipline under Standards of Conduct, and depending on the severity of the situation may be terminated for not following guidelines.
+DOC until October 12th of 2017, the APA has not determined this finding recurring.
+Due to the complexity of this corrective initiative, additional time is needed to ensure all corrective actions have been completed and are working a expected. leadership to reinforce its importance.
+The Human Resources Manager will send 2017 105 2017-083 Improve Controls Over Building and Grounds Inventory at Fluvanna Correction Center for Women N/A DOC/CA Corrective action is ongoing staff will update the inventory items and ensure the most current purchase amounts are entered.
 The B&G Superintendent has been trained to review and complete all adjustments in the inventory management system and will ensure all inventory is entered correctly into the system and has supporting documentation.
 Additionally, the DOC until October 12th of 2017, the APA has not determined this finding recurring.
 Due to the size and complexity of this corrective initiative, additional time is needed to ensure all corrective actions have been completed and steps are in place to insure it is not a repeat finding.
-The FCCW's Building and Grounds (B&G) staff continue to update inventory items and ensure the most current purchase amounts are entered.
+The FCCW's Building and Grounds (B&G) as staff continue to update inventory items and ensure the most current purchase amounts are entered.
 The B&G Superintendent has been trained to review and complete all adjustments in the inventory management system and ensures all inventory is entered correctly into and has supporting documentation.
 Additionally, the B&G Superintendent is ensuring the storeroom door remains secure and controlled at all times by limiting access to one key with an electronic box.
 Staff are being instructed on the requirement to keep the storeroom door secure.
 Key access is being restricted to the B&G department and only authorized staff is receiving access within the key watch system.
 Lastly, all new staff will receive system training within 90 days of employment.
 Monthly trade workers are working to conduct and document monthly audits of inventory items in their area of responsibility.
 The B&G Superintendent is working to conduct monthly spot checks of all items in the storeroom and checking a minimum of 3 items per page.
+1 1